 Migraines can be preceded by a variety of symptoms such as euphoria or depression, sensitivity to light and smell, muscle weakness or increased yawning.

-Aged cheeses, MSG, weather changes and hormonal fluctuations can all trigger migraines, and the pain is often worsened by movement, light or sound.
 Chronic migraines can lead to sleep disturbances, nausea, anxiety and depression, all of which can have a significant impact on an individual’s quality of life.

 According to the authors, migraines “likely involve complex neuronal and hormonal mechanisms, genetic and epigenetic associations [and] common mental and physical comorbidities.”

 While lifestyle shifts like maintaining healthy sleeping patterns and lowering stress may decrease the frequency of migraines, the pain is often so debilitating that acute interventions are necessary.